aojarv/reaktor-pre-assignment/README.md

 Finished on January the 24th, still has a lot to be improved.
 The status file is from my AWS-server (Ubuntu).
 ## How does it work?
 The app lists all the packages.
 By clicking a package name you find some information about it.
+If a package is replaced by some another package, the package name leads to the package replacing it.
+If a package does not exist, error is displayed.
 ## Technologies?
 ### React
 Everything started from npx create-react-app